wechto/paper/README.md

   **Finding the optimal start-state distribution**.
 Our method automatically generates a curriculum of start states that adapts to the agent’s performance, leading to efficient training on goal-oriented tasks.

+  :ear: [Goal-Aware Prediction: Learning to Model What Matters](https://proceedings.icml.cc/static/paper_files/icml/2020/2981-Paper.pdf) :+1: :fire: :boom: Introduction is good!

+  we propose to direct prediction towards task relevant information, enabling the model to be aware of the current task and **encouraging it to only model relevant quantities of the state space**, resulting in **a learning objective that more closely matches the downstream task**.

+   ​ ​ ​

 + self-paced & curriculum RL